-Figure 1: Project area mapping file for an Environmental Plantings project shown in light blue.
-This project contains areas of land that would be ineligible as CEAs (pre-existing forest).
+Figure 1: CEA in Environmental Plantings project shown in light blue.
+Pre-existing vegetation, and areas of land not included in the project are excluded.
 Source: Digital Atlas of Australia with WA Fisheries Area Based ERF Projects Layer.

 Ensuring conservative abatement